IIIF/api/source/api/content-state/0.3/index.md

 ### 2.2 Form of Annotation

-Any Annotation may have one or more [motivations][org-w3c-webanno-motivation], that provide the reason(s) why is was created.
+Any Annotation may have one or more [motivations][org-w3c-webanno-motivation], that provide the reason(s) why it was created.
 For example, `bookmarking`.

 A content state Annotation always has the motivation `contentState`.
 This motivation is not defined by either the [W3C Web Annotation Data Model][org-w3c-webanno] or the IIIF Presentation API, and is chosen to avoid potential ambiguity when the target of the content state Annotation is itself an Annotation.
 The content state annotation may also have additional motivations such as `bookmarking`, `identifying` and so on, as defined by the W3C Web Annotation Model, but it is its particular `contentState` motivation that produces the required behavior in compatible software.